 Being just a short drive from Launceston makes city exploration easy but if you want to stay on-site there’s plenty to keep you occupied for a weekend or longer!

-Not only do they have a championship standard 18-hole golf course and a driving range, there’s also horse riding, a health club, indoor heated pool, spa and sauna.
+Not only do they have a championship standard 18-hole golf course and a driving range, there’s also horse riding, a guide for workouts for horse riding, a health club, indoor heated pool, spa and sauna.
 If that’s not enough there’s squash and tennis courts as well as trout fishing in the lake.

 For those who want something a little less active there are five restaurants, including the award winning, Terrace which offers a la carte menu – I can vouch that it is delicious! – and four bars.
 To top it off there’s a boutique casino on site.